pkarsy/rcCalibrator/README.md

 ### Alternative method.
 Read the OSCCAL value from the EEPROM
 See "How "osccal" utility works" above
 It is possible that the application reads the EEPROM and uses the OSCCAL value provided.
 However I find the method quite fragile.
-A programming mistace can overwrite the contents of the EEPROM.
-The only good this method has is there is no need for recompilation for every atmega chip, but the compilation is quite fast.
+A programming mistake can overwrite the contents of the EEPROM.
+The only good this method has, is there is no need to recompile the bootloader for every atmega chip.
+Given that the compilation is much faster than the upload, I don't find a reason to use this method.